GRADE AVERAGE SCHOLARSHIP AWARDS

 Targeted prevention programs and support

-• Providing specific help for those children most at risk (or already showing signs) of
+• Providing specific help for those children most at risk (or already showing signs) of Social, emotional, and behavioral problems.

 Confidentiality